claresudbery/clare-wiki-ably/pages/organising/tips/tech/apple-macs-and-ios.md

 ## Macs

+### How do I know whether I have Intel or Silicon, or x64 vs ARM64?

+-	Check About this Mac (top left) => Processor
+-	An Intel processor is x64
+-	An M1 processor = Apple Silicon = ARM64

 ### Mission Control

 For some reason my brain confuses this with Activity Monitor (the equivalent of Windows Task Manager).